 What to Listen for — The Title Track

 Only the most transparent copies will have you “seeing” Miss Etienne at the end of the song.
-Click on the Making of Avalon tab above to read the story of how the album and her contribution to it came about.
+Click on The Making of Avalon to read the story of how the album and her contribution to it came about.

 I’ve been a giant Roxy Music fan since 1975.
 Rolling Stone gave Siren a rave review that year, and I went right out and bought myself a copy on their say-so.
 I then proceeded to play it every day.
 This went on for weeks.
 I’m a bit obsessive that way.
 (Being obsessive is extremely helpful if you have a desire to excel in audio.
 It may in fact be the most important of them all.)